Back to blog

 These are the rules.
 All of them.

-- •CC&Rs (Covenants, Conditions & Restrictions).
-The master document that governs the community.
-Everything from architectural standards to pet limits to parking rules lives here.
-CC&Rs typically run 30-60 pages, and they're recorded against the property — meaning they survive ownership changes.
+• CC&Rs (Covenants, Conditions & Restrictions).
+The master document governing the community.
+Architectural standards, pet limits, parking rules, all of it lives here.
+CC&Rs typically run 30 to 60 pages, and they're recorded against the property, meaning they survive ownership changes.

-- •Rules and Regulations.
+• Rules and Regulations.
 The day-to-day stuff.
 Quiet hours, pool rules, landscaping standards, holiday decoration policies.
-These can be changed by the board without a full homeowner vote, unlike CC&Rs.
+The board can change these without a full homeowner vote, unlike CC&Rs.

 Disclosures

-- •Rental restrictions.
+• Rental restrictions.
 Some HOAs limit how many units can be rented at any given time, require board approval for tenants, or prohibit rentals entirely.
-If you're buying as an investor, this is a deal-breaker section.
+If you're buying as an investor, this is the section that kills deals.

 How Much It Costs

-- •California full package: Can hit $600-$800 because the state requires extensive disclosures
+• California full package: Can hit $600 to $800 because the state requires extensive disclosures

 How Long It Takes